 A project that has been talked about for many years is finally getting underway.
 Western Federal Lands Highway Division awarded a construction contract to pave 9.7 miles of the Middle Fork Snoqualmie River Road.
 Construction will begin later this spring and continue through August 2016.
 We have made recent strides in improving river access but additional work remains.
 Working as part of a coalition we have secured a grant through the National Forest Foundation but it requires matching funds.

-Prescott, AZ - As part of our Colorado River Basin Project, AW has launched two new surveys of the effects of streamflows on recreation quality.
+Camp Verde, AZ - As part of our Colorado River Basin Project, AW has launched two new surveys of the effects of streamflows on recreation quality.
 If you have paddled the Verde River or the Bill Williams River, and are knowledgable about water levels - we need your input!

 2014 marks the second year of restored paddling opportunities on the West Fork of the Tuckasegee.
 The first of 7 releases this year will be on April 19 and 20, and we would like to share some important facts and lessons we’ve learned about the river to help paddlers know what to expect.
 First and foremost, be aware that this run requires Class IV/V skills and a commitment consistent with wilderness rivers given the remote nature of the gorge and private property.